Radi85/Comment/docs/source/styling.rst

     {% block edit_link_cls %}btn btn-link{% endblock edit_link_cls %}
     {% block edit_img_icon %}Here comes your favorite icon{% endblock edit_img_icon %}

+    {# use this tag for overriding the default icon color, this tag won't have effect in case of using the above one #}
     {% block edit_icon_color %}#00bc8c{% endblock edit_icon_color %}